haydensgithub/FrogGame-Showcase/README.md

 # FrogGame Showcase

 ## Project Overview
-The following showcase is one of a polished 3D UE4 action game, designed around long-term development.
-It was developed over six months by a three-person team.
+This repository showcases a polished 3D UE4 action game developed over six months by a three-person team.
 I served as the project head and lead programmer, handling gameplay code, save systems, sound and animation, and the behavior of anything within the game itself; my team-members handled the ideating and creation process of the 3D models.
-Development was suspended after the team graduated college and began to move forward in life, but some final strides were made to bring the project to a satisfactory stopping point.
+Development was suspended after the team graduated and moved on to new commitments, but some final strides were made to bring the project to a satisfactory stopping point.

 ## My Role
 My responsibilities included: